-- A. Applications for development must, where applicable: - i. demonstrate how accessibility and movement for pedestrians, wheelchairs, pushchairs and mobility scooters is supported - ii. include physical measures to reduce vehicle parking on pavements - iii. include provision of delivery parking where possible. - B. The provision, maintenance and signing of safe pedestrian routes will be supported, including a new footpath and cycle links towards Ashford avoiding the A6, and the continuation of the Monsal Trail to Rowsley.
-Where appropriate to its scale and location, applications for development should show how the proposed scheme intends to provide links to the wider cycle and walking network and access to public transport. - C. Development proposals which provide positive design to lessen the impact of traffic on people, cyclists and the town centre environment will be supported.
+A. Applications for development must, where applicable:

+B. The provision, maintenance and signing of safe pedestrian routes will be supported, including a new footpath and cycle links towards Ashford avoiding the A6, and the continuation of the Monsal Trail to Rowsley.
+Where appropriate to its scale and location, applications for development should show how the proposed scheme intends to provide links to the wider cycle and walking network and access to public transport.

+C. Development proposals which provide positive design to lessen the impact of traffic on people, cyclists and the town centre environment will be supported.

-Traditional pedestrian environment - traffic free but still challenging for those with mobility issues
+Traditional pedestrian environment - traffic free but still challenging for those with mobility issues (PDNPA)

-- 1. Explore access through Riverside Works to link the River Wye to Land West of Lakeside on the north side of the river, and pedestrian use of existing bridges to allow a link to the footpath from Lakeside to Ashford, thus avoiding the A6. - 2.
-There is a spit of land separating the main River Wye from the mill race which extends from the current Riverside Works access bridge nearly to the Packhorse Bridge.
+1. Explore access through Riverside Works to link the River Wye to Land West of Lakeside on the north side of the river, and pedestrian use of existing bridges to allow a link to the footpath from Lakeside to Ashford, thus avoiding the A6.

+2. There is a spit of land separating the main River Wye from the mill race which extends from the current Riverside Works access bridge nearly to the Packhorse Bridge.
 Unfortunately there is no way across and so this lovely path ends a few yards from the Packhorse Bridge itself.
-Provision of a simple footbridge would enable a pedestrian route out of town. - 3.
-Improve the pedestrian route north out of town by maintaining and extending the footpath through Scotts Garden across Wyn Meadow and instead of being restricted to the short public footpath to Holme Lane, allow access to the river and/or exit in the north corner near Holme Hall and the many paths that diverge from there.
+Provision of a simple footbridge would enable a pedestrian route out of town.

+3. Improve the pedestrian route north out of town by maintaining and extending the footpath through Scot's Garden across Wyn Meadow and instead of being restricted to the short public footpath to Holme Lane, allow access to the river and/or exit in the north corner near Holme Hall and the many paths that diverge from there.
 For over 20 years until recently this was allowed and was used by many local people.